18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

   - Model generalization on unseen data
   - Business success criteria
 - Review process
-  - Assess the steps taken in each phase: Was anything overlooked?
+  - Assess the steps in each phase: Was anything overlooked?
 Were all steps properly executed?
   - Perform quality assurance checks: Summarize findings and correct anything if needed.
 - Determine the next step
   - Decide to deploy to production